Pradeepiit/GCIDetection/README.md

 The file arctic_a0007_GCI.txt is the ground truth GCI of arctic_a0007_speech.wav

-Manually annotated GCI dataset for CMU-ARCTIC dataset [1] is available in GCI folder.
+Manually annotated GCI dataset for CMU-ARCTIC dataset [1] is available in CMU folder for three different speakers folder (bdl, jmk, slt).
+The dataset consists of 100 utterances selected randomly for each speaker.
+Each utterance is provided with speech signal, EGG signal and the manual annotation.

 Source code is tested in Matlab 2015A, Windows Environment.